cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/azure_blob_container_tutorial3.jpg)

-For personal use, you can enter `Access Key` from the your storage account in the `SAS Token` field, `access key` can be found in the `security + networking` section.
+For personal use, you can enter the `Access Key` from the your storage account in the `SAS Token` field, `access key` can be found in the `security + networking` section.
 Click `show keys` to show the key.